Is silk ecological? Yes and no, and we'll tell you why!

 Are there solutions for silk that is more respectful of the environment and workers?

-respect for the environment and workers
+respect environment workers

 Ecologically yours,